-Many people defend the mass production of meat saying that we need meat in order to be healthy.
-However, it’s far from clear that humans today need to eat animals or animal products, with some evidence suggesting that vegetarians and vegans are in fact more healthy than meat-eaters.
+Many people defend the mass production of meat by arguing that we need meat in order to be healthy.
+However, it’s far from clear that humans today need to eat animals or animal products, with some evidence suggesting that vegetarians and vegans are in fact more healthy than meat-eaters.fn-21 fn-22

 Animal welfare seems to be a promising cause area.
-But there are also a number of reasons why you might be unconvinced by this analysis, or why you might think that a different cause area is likely to hold even greater opportunities to do good.
+But there are also several reasons why you might be unconvinced by this analysis, or why you might think that a different cause area is likely to hold even greater opportunities to do good.

-However, even if there is not enough evidence to say that the intervention is definitely high impact, there seems to be a significant probability that it is very high impact, which could make the expected value high.
-Some sorts of work, particularly additional research, may also help us to gain more evidence.
-This is valuable because it helps us make better funding decisions in the future.
+However, even if there is not enough evidence to say that the most promising animal welfare interventions are definitely highly impactful, there seems to be a significant probability that this is the case, which could make the expected value high.

 1. The significance of animal suffering relative to human suffering

-You might also think that there are other reasons that, for example, make humans living in poverty worse than animals being kept in a cage.
+There are other reasons you might decide to prioritise human welfare.
 You might believe that humans’ greater cognitive complexity means that their capacity to suffer is greater or more significant.
-Perhaps freedom and dignity are more important for humans than they are for animals, for example.
+For example, perhaps freedom and dignity are more important for humans than they are for animals.
 Or perhaps you think that more complex forms of consciousness - the ability to reason and reflect, for example — are more important than pleasure and pain, and that only humans are capable of experiencing these.

 2. The indirect effects of poverty interventions versus animal interventions

-Human societies are capable of development in a way that animal societies are not, and so we might think that the indirect effects of human-focused interventions will be greater.
-However, improving attitudes towards animals might increase our circle of empathy generally, which could itself have positive indirect effects.
+Human societies are capable of development in a way that animal societies are not, and so we might think that the indirect effects of human-focused interventions will be greater.fn-26 However, improving attitudes towards animals might increase our circle of empathy generally, which could itself have positive indirect effects.fn-27

-However, improving the lives of humans could also have negative indirect effects for animals, since people generally eat more meat as they get richer.
+However, improving the lives of humans could also have negative indirect effects for animals,fn-28 since people generally eat more meat as they get richer.
 This is sometimes known as the meat-eater problem.